 David Geffen Hall, home to New York’s Philharmonic, at Lincoln Center is more than a music hall.
 It’s a cultural landmark.
 At its core the concert hall has through the years celebrated memorable moments, hosting notable performers and patrons.

 Designed originally by Max Abramovitz in 1962, the hall has gone under multiple renovations over the decades.
-These efforts have attempted to address the—still unresolved—acoustical challenges.
+These efforts have attempted to address the acoustical challenges, which were still unresolved.